mjollnir14/defichain-prometheus-exporter/README.md

 DEFICHAIN_CLI_PATH = '/home/defichain/.defi/bin/defi-cli'
 ```

-Install dateutil:
+Install dateutil and prometheus_client:
 ```
-pip3 install python-dateutil
+pip3 install python-dateutil prometheus_client
 ```

 ### Testing and requirements

 To see it in action, run `python3 defid-monitor.py` and navigate to http://127.0.0.1:8334 in your browser.

-Ensure that `prometheus_client` is installed via pip.
-If you're using Python 2, then the `whichcraft` module is another requirement.
+Configure new target on your prometheus backend to fetch on http://your_public_ip:8334

+Import the provided 'Grafana-Defichain-dashboard.json' file into your Grafana interface

 ### Running as a service